alyaqasrina/Group-Project-2-Final-Exam-/README.md

 * The `bind_param()` method binds the user input values to the placeholders in the SQL query.
 The first argument `sssss ` specifies the data types of the parameters: `s`  stands for string, The number of s characters matches the number of parameters.
 * The `execute()` method executes the prepared statement with the bound parameters.

-##### login.php page:
+##### login.php page: In line 12-16, prepared statements are used, which are `mysqli_prepare`, `mysqli_stmt_bind_param `, and `mysqli_stmt_execute `.
+These ensure that the user input is properly escaped and sanitized, preventing SQL injection attacks.

 <h2> 6) File Security Principles </h2>
 <h3> Methods Used or Implemented: </h3>

 * Disable file directory by removing 'Indexes' in httpd.conf (Options ~~Indexes~~ FollowSymLinks Includes ExecCGI).
 Disabling directory indexing can improve security.
 * Shortened the URL by creating .htacces file in htdocs to prevent any URL rewriting which can lead the attackers to make any changes to the folders (the .htaccess file is shown below).

   ![image](https://github.com/alyaqasrina/Group-Project-2-Final-Exam-/assets/154775061/7729d0dc-68fc-40e8-be09-163cbcf1baa0)